shiraz-shah/VFCs/README.md

 ```

 ## using PhyloTreeLib for cutting the tree to obtain viral genera, subfamilies and families
-After manually rooting the tree (using FigTree), we used the following cutoffs with  to obtain viral genera, subfamilies and family-level clusters (VFCs):
+The above tree can be cut at certain cutoffs to generate viral genera, subfamilies and family-level clusters (VFCs).

+After installing [treetool](https://github.com/agormp/treetool) and [PhyloTreeLib](https://github.com/agormp/phylotreelib) you can find appropriate cutoffs for various taxonomic levels, using `treetool`'s `cladeinfo` option.
+In short this function works by saving a list of viruses from the tree that one knows belong to the same genus, subfamily or family into a file called e.g. `cladefile.txt`. `treetool --cladeinfo=cladefile.txt` will then return the cutoff to cut the tree and reproduce that taxon.

+The `cladeinfo` option can be used to find appropriate cutoffs for all three taxonomic levels above as long as there is a group of viruses within the tree for which the taxonomy is fully resolved.
+This is why it is useful to spike in your vOTUs.faa file with additional viruses from [ICTV](ictv.global).
+In fact, we used the viral family _Herelleviridae_ in order to determine the very cutoffs shown below.
+At the time, _Herelleviridae_ was the only viral family with a fully resovled viral taxonomy according to ICTVs new criteria.
+Now there are multiple viral families that are fully resolved on [ICTV](ictv.global) and we recommend running `cladeinfo` on multiple families, subfamilies and genera, and then determining the cutoff for each taxonomic level by taking the median.
 ```
 python3 /path/to/treetool.py -I newick --clustcut=0.04 vOTUs.rooted.nwk; mv clusterdir/clusterinfo.txt vOTUs.VFCs.tsv; rmdir clusterdir
 python3 /path/to/treetool.py -I newick --clustcut=0.125 vOTUs.rooted.nwk; mv clusterdir/clusterinfo.txt vOTUs.subfamilies.tsv; rmdir clusterdir
 python3 /path/to/treetool.py -I newick --clustcut=0.250 vOTUs.rooted.nwk; mv clusterdir/clusterinfo.txt vOTUs.genera.tsv; rmdir clusterdir
 ```
-The above commands require installation of [treetool](https://github.com/agormp/treetool) and [PhyloTreeLib](https://github.com/agormp/phylotreelib)

-If the tree is not properly rooted the above cutoffs will not work, but other cutoffs may work.
-To find appropriate cutoffs at various taxonomic levels, use `treetool`'s `cladeinfo` option.
-In short this function works by supplying a list of viruses from the tree that one knows belong to the same taxon. `treetool` will then return the cutoff you can use to cut the tree and reproduce that taxon.
-The `cladeinfo` option can be used to find appropriate cutoffs for all four taxonomic levels above as long as one there is a group of viruses withing the tree for which the taxonomy is fully resolved.
-This is why it is useful to spike in your vOTUs.faa file with additional viruses from e.g. GenBank for which taxonomy is fully resolved and endoresed by ICTV.
-In fact, we used the viral family _Herelleviridae_ in order to determine the very cutoffs shown above.
+The cutoffs we used above for our study were based on a manually rooted tree, and can thus be directly interpreted in AAI terms.
+In practice however, rooting a tree manually is time consuming and clustcut should work fine even if the tree is not properly rooted, as long as you cut the tree using the `cladeinfo` cutoffs generated from your specific tree using valid cladefiles.
+In your case, if the tree is not properly rooted, the cutoffs you find will not be as close to 0 as ours.
+They could be something like 0.54, 0.63 and 0.78 for the three taxonomic levels respectively.
+Their numerical values will not be meaningful outside the scope of your own tree.
+But they should work correctly as a means to define families, subfamilies and genera based on your tree none the less.

 ## Estimation of viral relative abundances and generation of OTU table
 For calculation of relative abundances we mapped QC'd reads from each sample to assembled contigs from that sample using [BWA](https://github.com/lh3/bwa) followingly: